Hewlett Packard Enterprise buys converged infrastructure startup SimpliVity for $650 million

 “More and more customers are looking for solutions that bring them secure, highly resilient, on-premises infrastructure at cloud economics.
 That’s exactly where we’re focused,” HPE chief executive Meg Whitman is quoted as saying in the statement.

-HPE will continue to sell its converged infrastructure products like the HC 250 and HC 380, and by the end of this year HPE will offer “integrated” HPE SimpliVity systems atop HPE ProLiant servers, according to the statement.
+HPE will continue to sell its converged infrastructure products, like the HC 250 and HC 380, and by the end of this year HPE will offer “integrated” HPE SimpliVity systems atop HPE ProLiant servers, according to the statement.

-This infrastructure has become popular as companies seek to streamline their existing data center footprints and also find alternatives to expensive storage from top providers like EMC and NetApp.
+This infrastructure has become popular, as companies seek to streamline their existing data center footprints and find alternatives to expensive storage from top providers like EMC and NetApp.

-SimpliVity had raised more than $276 million in funding and its valuation at one point exceeded $1 billion.
+SimpliVity had raised more than $276 million in funding, and its valuation at one point exceeded $1 billion.
 Investors include Accel Partners, Charles River Ventures, DFJ Growth, Kleiner Perkins Caufield & Byers (KPCB), Meritech Capital Partners, and Waypoint Capital.

 Founded in 2009 and based in Westborough, Massachusetts, SimpliVity has around 1,300 customers — such as MLB Network and T Systems — and has shipped 6,000 systems, according to a presentation on the acquisition.